isabelhazan/sitev2/content/posts/inner-peace.md

 >“Absorb what is useful, discard what is not, add what is uniquely your own.”

-- Bruce Lee </br>
+-- Bruce Lee </br>

 When you don’t know what you think, it feels like everyone else knows more than you— so you trust them instead of looking inwards.
 This prevents you from absorbing what is useful, discarding what is not, and makes it impossible to add anything that is uniquely your own.
 You simply end up absorbing everything.
 And when you’re absorbing everything from many different sources, you end up so confused and overwhelmed, you become even less certain of the “right” answer than you were before you sought out counsel!

 Jordan Peterson prescribes writing to everyone.
 He says:

->“The best thing you can do is teach people how to write, because there is no difference between writing and thinking.” — Jordan Peterson
+>“The best thing you can do is teach people how to write, because there is no difference between writing and thinking.”

 He goes on to explain why writing is so important, and how writing can make you “deadly” if you do it regularly enough: